bertcarnell/lhslib/README.md

 - [lhs on CRAN](https://r-forge.r-project.org/projects/lhs/)
 - [doxygen](http://www.stack.nl/~dimitri/doxygen/)

+## Documentation

+The API is primarily documented through the Doxygen documentation supplied [here](http://bertcarnell.github.io/lhslib/).

 ## Examples

-The API is primarily documented through the Doxygen documentation supplied [here](http://bertcarnell.github.io/lhslib/).
 The following code illustrates how the API is called from C++.
-The `bclib::matrix<T>` class is a simple matrix class that only includes necessary operations.
+The `bclib::matrix<T>` class is a simple matrix class that only includes necessary operations ([bclib](https://github.com/bertcarnell/bclib)).
 More robust matrix templates could be used in the future.  `lhslib` is the namespace of this project.

 #### randomLHS Algorithm